nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - Use case ends

 - **2b.
 Invalid Appointment Time**:
-    - 2b.1: Start time is after or equal to end time
-    - CareLink displays an error message that the appointment times are invalid
+    - 2b.1: CareLink displays an error message that the appointment times are invalid
     - Use case ends

 - **2c.
 Past Appointment Time**:
-    - 2c.1: Appointment start time is in the past
-    - CareLink displays an error message that appointments must be in the future
+    - 2c.1: CareLink displays an error message that appointments must be in the future
     - Use case ends

 - **2d.
 Duplicate Appointment**:
-    - 2d.1: The person already has an appointment at the specified time
-    - CareLink displays an error message about the conflicting appointment
+    - 2d.1: CareLink displays an error message about the conflicting appointment
     - Use case ends

 **Use Case 9: Edit Existing Appointments**